orbitalchicken/Roadmap/Triaged.md

 	Steam will not work at all in MATE.
 	cinnamon: Battery applet seems to stay at ‘charged ‘ even after power cord is removed, it MAY stay showing on charge or it may show on battery, its unpredictable.
 	mintlocale: Tried adding support for iBus and FCITX (in Languages > Input Method) -> broken packages
-	mdm: Auto login fails (After testing, it works both from installer and from Login Window.
-Might not be obvious to users that they can't be auto-logged in if their home dir is encrypted..)
 	cinnamon: When using the Laptop with external Monitor, it isn’t possible to maximize windows on laptop panel.
 They will always maximize on the HDMI monitor instead.
 Same behaviour I had on my 17.3 Setup
 	Can't switch sound to HDMI
 	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10. (version is 5.01, like in the repositories)